040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 </a>
 <br>

-The modules also enables CloudWatch logging, all `systemd` logging is streamed.
+The modules also enable CloudWatch logging, all `systemd` logging is streamed.
 Go to CloudWatch to inspect the logging.
 The installation processed is logged as well.

 <a href="#">
     <img src="{{ site.baseurl }}/assets/2017-12-05_runners-on-the-spot/img/cloudwatch.png" alt="CloudWatch logging">